digital-asset/ex-bond-trading/README.rst

 Building the system
 *******************

-All needed binaries can be built with the provided pom.xml_ and Makefile_.
+All needed binaries can be built with the provided pom.xml_ and Makefile_:

-#. ``cd`` to the root directory.
+- ``cd`` to the root directory.
-#.
-Type ``make``.
+- Type ``make``.

 If you have Maven and the DAML SDK installed locally, those will be used with ``make``.
-If you don't, ``make`` will use docker container builders instead (requires docker_).
-If you would like always use docker, despite having these tools locally, simply ``export FORCE_DOCKER=true`` in your shell before running any ``make`` targets.
+If you do not, ``make`` will use docker container builders instead (requires docker_).
+If you prefer to always use docker, despite having these tools locally, simply export the following in your shell:

+- ``export FORCE_DOCKER=true``

 This is useful if you are having troubles building due to a version mismatch of one of the tools, or you would just rather not have to install anything extra.

 Running the system
 ******************